 A portal frame is defined as two uprights connected at the top by a third, horizontal member (the header).
 Garage wall framing typically utilizes this technique encompassing the vehicle doors.
 In an attempt to construct portal frames, some garages are built with one continuous garage header extending over two or three garage door openings as shown in figure A.

 Portal frame details within the IRC specify simple span headers, with a maximum finished opening width of 18'.
 These details are based on testing done by The Engineered Wood Association, that included only simple span headers.
-To our knowledge, no additional testing has been done to justify continuous headers over multiple garage door openings.
+Additional information can be found on their website, within Technical Topic #TT-080.
+To our knowledge, no testing has been done to justify continuous headers over multiple garage door openings.

 The single span limit ensures that the wall assembly has periodic full-length king studs to provide lateral support for the header.
 Without lateral support, there is potential for the header to buckle laterally and roll, over the intermediate support.
 Similar information is presented by the American Wood Council and can be seen on their website by clicking here: Why are continuous portal frame headers not recommended?